alexbain/alexbain.github.com/source/_posts/2013-01-04-raspberrypi-quickstart.markdown

 Plug everything in, boot up the system.
 If you're planning to SSH into the RaspberryPi via Ethernet (instead of using a keyboard/mouse/monitor) you'll have to log into your router and determine what it's IP address is.

+The default RaspberryPi login is username ``pi`` with password ``raspberry``.
+You'll probably want to change this.

+### Expanding the root partition

+**Update: April 12th 2013**: Thanks to Conky (and Kevin) for suggesting this.

+Once your RaspberryPi boots up, you'll want to adjust the root partition to take up the entire SD card.
+This will help prevent errors about the file system being full once you start updating packages and installing new packages:

+    # Open the RaspiConfig tool:
+    sudo raspi-config

+    # Navigate to the "expand_rootfs" option and select it
+    # Quit out of the raspi-config screen

+    # Reboot the system:
+    sudo shutdown -r now

 ### Setting up the WiFi

 Assuming everything booted up okay, you're ready to setup the wireless.
 To setup the wireless card to connect to your WPA/WPA2 secured wireless network, edit ``/etc/network/interfaces`` and add this to the bottom of the file.
 You may need to remove some existing configuration for ``wlan0``.